 - Inform us as soon as the tenant leaves.

 - We will inspect the property the day the tenant leaves the property or immediately after.

 - Send us a list of damages and an estimate for the cost of the work you need to do

 - We will cross check against our original inventory on our inspection report.

 - We will then write to you to confirm the value of damages we will pay.

 - When the work is complete send us the original receipts or paid invoices.
 We will then repay your expenditure up to the maximum value of the bond.

 Please note we are not a lettings agency.
 We are able to facilitate and assist, but do not take on any responsibility that the landlord could reasonably be expected to carry out.

-You can call into one of our customer services centers, telephone or email us.
+You can call into one of our customer service centres, telephone or email us.